Editorial by Industrial Quick Search

 Deck Configurations

-The top deck is where the product is mounted on a pallet.
-There are many deck configurations to select from, depending on the product and shipment conditions.
+The top deck of a pallet is where the product is placed.
+Various deck configurations are available, each suited to different products and shipping conditions.

-Open deck pallets, or also known as ventilated pallets, have a top deck board with gaps or perforations.
-The mesh (or spaces) at the top deck board makes the pallet lighter and allows easy drainage of liquid when the product is wet.
+Open deck pallets, also referred to as ventilated pallets, feature a top deck with gaps or perforations.
+These openings reduce the pallet's weight and facilitate the drainage of liquids if the product is wet.

 Light Duty 40x48 Export